phops2010/SimpleNeuralNetwork/README.md

 ## Example

-run `python3 nn_function_estimator.py` to see an example of a neural network training itself to represent a function
+run `python3 nn_function_estimator.py` to see an example of a neural network training itself to represent a function.
+Requires `matplotlib`